manuel12/automation-practice/README.md

 ## Description:

-This project aims to showcase the process used to test the website _Automation Practice_, including the creation of all the corresponding test documentation, such as wikis, describing each of the modules of functionality that make up the application, the user stories outlining such functionality, and the test cases derived from them.
+This project aims to showcase the process used to test the website _Automation Practice_, including the creation of all the corresponding test documentation, such as wikis used to describe each of the modules of functionality that make up the application, the user stories outlining such functionality, and the test cases derived from them.

 The high priority test cases have also been translated into test scripts and automated.
-This project implements all such test scripts using the Cypress testing framework.
+This project implements all such test scripts using the [Cypress](http://www.cypress.io/) testing framework.

-The tests include functional and e2e tests.
+The tests include smoke, functional and e2e tests.
 As well as different test types such as accessibility, performance and visual tests.

 _Note:_ The [Automation Practice](http://www.automationpractice.pl/) website is a full-fledged website built for QA and test automation practice purposes.